-- The public ones are those that are served to the whole world and come from an Internet service provider or a dedicated one..
+- Audiences are those that are served to the entire world and that come from an Internet Service Provider or a dedicated Internet Service Provider.

-- Private DNS are those that are used in the private sector, i.e. in companies.
+- Private DNS are those that are used in the private sector, that is, in companies.

-- First, we must click on the “Start” button.
+- First of all, we must click on the “Start” button.
 From there, we open the “control panel”.

-In the control panel, access the “networks and internet” option.
+Within the control panel we access the “networks and internet” option.

-Next, we access the “network and shared resources center”, as shown in the following image:
+Next, we access the “network and sharing center”, as shown in the following image:

 On the one hand, we have the Ethernet connection.
 If it is ours, we must click on “local area connection” with right click and then on the “properties” option.

-We added a DNS that blockspornographic content.
-We have found these DNS on the page (in spanish): https://www.clasesordenador.com/como-bloquear-sitios-web-para-adultos-en-windows-10/
+We added a DNS that blocks pornographic content.
+We have found these DNS on the page: https://www.clasesordenador.com/como-bloquear-sitios-web-para-adultos-en-windows-10/

-We open cmd and check that the DNS are configured:
+We open the cmd and check that the DNS are configured:

-For the changes to take effect, it is necessary to restart the computer.
+For the changes to take effect, the computer must be restarted.

-Checking DNS modification to prevent access to inappropriate content.
-We try to open a page with sexual content and it does not allow it.
-There are plenty of DNS that allow to block sexual content, gambling content, violence, hatred, discrimination, etc.…
+DNS modification check to prevent access to inappropriate content.
+We try to open a page with sexual content and it does not allow us.
+There are countless DNS that allow you to block both sexual content, such as gambling content, violence, hate, discrimination...

-Not all routers will allow us to change DNS, due to their internal configuration, so we would have to change them manually in our computer.
+Not all routers will allow us to change the DNS, due to their internal configuration, so we would have to change them manually on our computer.

-The first step is to open the router configuration from our browser to the gateway 192.168.1.1 (if we do not know the IP of our router we can open a MS-Dos window and do an ipconfig.
+The first step is to open the router configuration from our browser to the gateway 192.168.1.1 (if we don't know the IP of our router we can open an MS-Dos window and do an ipconfig.

 The "gateway" section will be the IP of the router:

-Before logging in you must enter the user and password of your router, the most used by default are:
+Before entering you have to enter the username and password of our router, the most used by default are:

-We must look for the DHCP server configuration section, as this should be the one that includes the DNS.
-This section can be included in "LAN settings" or in basic configuration.
+We must look for the DHCP server configuration section, since this should be the one that includes the DNS.
+This section may be included in "LAN settings" or in basic configuration.

-If it does not allow us to change the DNS manually, since each router has its own particularities, we will have to do it individually for each computer device.
+In the event that it does not allow us to change the DNS manually, since each router has its particularities, we will have to do it individually for each computer device.

-It must be taken into account that we cannot completely block unwanted content, but we can apply some measures, we just have to dedicate a little time to it.
+Keep in mind that we cannot completely block unwanted content, but we can apply some measures, you just have to spend a little time on it.